 There is an island in the lake that is surrounded by shallower water which is very weedy in summer but as per Barkers, the weed contains lots of natural food and the fish are happy to sun-bathe.
 Brightwell can be a tough water due to the low stock.
 Many have had success by taking on a campaign based approach and learning the lake & its features along with regular baiting.
 Not that many would talk about their approach!

 The stock in Brightwells is very low but there are fish present over the 30lb mark and some beautiful other stock for those committed to having their pics in their album.

 Anglers wanting to night fish either of these waters, need to make sure that they have purchased the annual night fishing permit on top of their regular membership.
 These are limited to strictly 130 being available each year and go on general release on Jan 1st but be quick to avoid disappointment as they are known to sell out within a few days!

 Princess lake is situated adjacent to the River Nene at Oundle Marina and close to Barnwell Country Park.
 The lake is an estate lake and still owned by an estate who kindly allow our club to lease the fishing rights to the water.

 Unfortunately the lakes fish stocks have suffered from predation over a number of years.
 There are still however some of the original stock in the lake with a certain common carp that many anglers have set their sites on.

 The lake gets very weedy in summer, but there are still opportunities to fish in certain areas and of course, the margins can be clear of weed in deeper areas and very productive!

-Please be aware that this water requires the same night fishing permit to be purchased on top of regular membership if anglers wish to fish overnight on either the lake or river sections.
+Please be aware that this water requires a separate night fishing permit to be purchased on top of regular membership if anglers wish to fish overnight on either the lake or river sections.